syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timeline/reverse.md

 # Reverse in ##Platform_Name## Timeline control

-This section explains how to display Timeline items in reverse order, starting with the most recent events.
-This is achieved using the reverse property of the Timeline control.
+You can display the Timeline items in reverse order, for different alignments by using the `reverse` property which provides adaptability and improves user interaction.

-By default, Timeline items are often ordered with the oldest events at the top (or left in horizontal orientation).
-Reversing the timeline allows users to view the most recent activity without needing to scroll through long lists.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/Timeline/item-configuration/separator/tagHelper %}
+{% include code-snippet/timeline/reverse/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="Separator.cs" %}
-{% include code-snippet/Timeline/item-configuration/separator/separator.cs %}
+{% include code-snippet/Timeline/reverse/reverse.cs %}
 {% endhighlight %}
 {% endtabs %}